 Spondylosis is an umbrella term for conditions that cause degeneration of the spine, such as:

-Facet joints are the small pairs of joints that sit on the back of each vertebral level and give your spine its flexibility.
+Facet joints are small paired joints at the back of each vertebral level that provide flexibility to your spine.

-If the cartilage on the facet joints starts to break down, the bones can rub together, causing friction and inflammation and potentially leading to the formation of bone spurs (osteophytes) that can press on nerves and ligaments in your spine.
+When the cartilage in these joints begins to break down, the bones may rub together, causing friction and inflammation.
+This can lead to the formation of bone spurs (osteophytes), which may press on nerves and ligaments in the spine.

-Facet joint osteoarthritis can also cause a condition called spondylolisthesis, where a vertebra slides forward and compresses the spinal nerves.
+Facet joint osteoarthritis can also contribute to a condition called spondylolisthesis, where a vertebra slips forward and compresses the spinal nerves.

-Spinal stenosis refers to the narrowing of the spinal column that can occur because of degenerating spinal discs or the growth of bone spurs.
+Spinal stenosis refers to the narrowing of the spinal canal, often caused by degenerating discs or the growth of bone spurs.

 How is spondylosis diagnosed?

-To find out exactly what’s causing your spondylosis, the Somerset Spine & Nerve team may use diagnostic imaging and other types of tests, such as:
+To accurately determine the cause of your spondylosis, the Somerset Spine & Nerve team may use a variety of diagnostic tools, including:

 • CT (computed tomography) scan